 - common law

 - tax cases

-Young Citizens is the UK's leading provider of public legal information (PLI)) for young people.
-It helps them to:
+Young Citizens is the UK’s leading provider of public legal education (PLE).

 - support for intermediary bodies such as the National Justice Museum and the Association of Citizenship Teaching, to help schools that have no budget for PLE